-All providers are expected to cater for children with Additional needs over the Christmas and Easter periods.
-Providers will receive a score based on the level of provision, and the plans put in place to cater for those with additional needs throughout their delivery.
+All applicants are expected to cater for children with Additional needs.
+Applicants will receive a score based on their approach to SEND, and the plans put in place to cater for those with additional needs throughout their delivery.

-The Council's expectation is that all providers will be able to support children with low-medium levels of SEN and/or disability, and children should be considered on a case by case basis.
-It is understood that not all children will be suitable for some of our programmes but every effort should be made to include them in the programme wherever possible.
+The Council's expectation is that all applicants will be able to support children with low-medium levels of SEN and/or disability, and child should be considered on a case-by-case basis.
+It is understood that not all children will be suitable for some programmes, but every effort should be made to be inclusive wherever possible.

-Where children require further support on a programme, small, additional SEND payments can be sought from the HAF programme to cover the cost of a 1-1 worker through an application process.
-Further details will be provided to successful applicants.
+Where children require further support on a programme, small, additional SEND payments can be sought from the HAF programme to cover the cost of a 1-1 worker through the Additional Support Fund.

-We are additionally seeking specific programmes across the borough who could cater for children with medium/high levels of Special Educational Needs which we recognise has greater cost attached.
-We expect this provision to be focused entirely on catering for additional needs, with much higher staffing ratios, use of appropriate accessible venues, and a tailored programme.
+In addition, we are seeking specific programmes across the borough who could cater for children with medium/high levels of Special Educational Needs.
+We recognise has greater cost attached with running this type of provision and would expect this to be focused entirely on catering for additional needs, with much higher staffing ratios, use of appropriate accessible venues, and a tailored programme to suit those attending.

-The Council have ringfenced £20,000 of the grant funding to go towards SEND provision during Christmas 2022, and Easter 2023 provision.
+The Council have ringfenced funding to go towards SEND provision during Summer 2023, and Christmas 2023 provision.